acbg/mycv/index.md

 ## About me

 Big-picture thinker and goal-oriented professional with over 12 years of experience in semiconductor physics, optoelectronic devices, and data analysis.
-Recently transitioned to leveraging analytical and problem-solving skills as a Patent Specialist.
+Recently transitioned to combining analytical and problem-solving skills as a Patent Specialist.
 Strong foundation in Python programming, statistical modeling, and data-driven decision-making.
-Fascinated by the intersection of technology, finance, and mathematics.
+Fascinated by the intersection of technology, Physics and Mathematics.
-Excited to apply technical expertise and analytical acumen to quantitative finance.
-Eternal learner with a deep interest in financial markets, trading strategies, and algorithm development.
+Eternal learner with a deep interest in optoelectronics, project management and algorithm development.

 ## Professional Experience